Dasher42BC/FoundationFramework/README.md

 Permission is given to modify or distribute the included files as a component of Bridge Commander under the terms of the Totally Games SDK license (included as SDKLicense.txt) with the following provisions:

-This README.md file, the SDKLicense.txt, and LICENSE file shall be included in any distribution, and credit given in any work which incorporates this package's files.
+This README.md file, the SDKLicense.txt, and LICENSE file shall be included in any distribution, and credit given in any work which incorporates, modifies, extends, or alters the running of this package's files.

 The Foundation's own files are provided under the terms of the Lesser GNU Public License 2.1.
 This helpful guide will help you to understand it, and how it complements the licensing of the stock and SDK files for Bridge Commander: https://www.tldrlegal.com/license/gnu-lesser-general-public-license-v2-1-lgpl-2-1